hexereii/BerryHUD/readme.txt

 hexhud_a2
 Changed targetid health to have a transparent cross (spectatorguihealth.res) Changed some fonts (fonts.res)
-Changed Quakeof damage numbers (Resource/UI/HudDamageAccount.res)
+Changed size of damage numbers (Resource/UI/HudDamageAccount.res)

 hexhud_a3
 Changed HP so that the shadow changes colours when you're buffed [may be updated further] (hudanimations_peach.txt)